Critical Audit Matters (CAMs): What You Need To Know

 - Describe the principal considerations that led the auditor to determine that the matter is a critical audit matter.

-- Describe how the critical audit matter was addressed in the audit.
+- Explain how the critical audit matter was addressed in the audit.

 - Refer to the relevant financial statement accounts or disclosures that relate to the critical audit matter.